jyellick/obc-docs/protocol-spec.md

 }
 ```

-### 3.4.4 `BlockchainPackage` interface
+### 3.4.4 `LedgerStack` interface

 Definition:

 ```
-type BlockchainPackage interface {
+type LedgerStack interface {
 	Executor
 	Ledger
 	RemoteLedgers
 }
 ```

-A key member of the `CPI` interface, `BlockchainPackage` groups interaction of consensus with the rest of the Open Blockchain blockchain fabric, such as the execution of transactions, querying, and updating the ledger.
+A key member of the `CPI` interface, `LedgerStack` groups interaction of consensus with the rest of the Open Blockchain blockchain fabric, such as the execution of transactions, querying, and updating the ledger.
 This interface supports querying the local blockchain and state, updating the local blockchain and state, and querying the blockchain and state of other nodes in the consensus network.
 It consists of three parts: `Executor`, `Ledger` and `RemoteLedgers` interfaces.
 These are described in the following.

 ### 3.4.5 `Executor` interface